ActianCorp/integration-platform-docs/docs/zeenea-scanner-docker.md

 This name will be provided as an env variable to the container (see below).

 ## Run your Dockerized Zeenea Scanner

-Considering your 4 folders were created locally under `/opt/zee`, the startup script may be as follows:
+Considering your four folders were created locally under `/opt/zee`, the startup script may be as follows:

 ```
 SCANNER_NAME=myscanner-identifier &&